getdish/dish/docs/developer-setup.md

 #### Connecting to an existing cluster

 - `terraform init` Connects to DO Spaces to save state.
 Downloads modules
-- `doctl kubernetes cluster kubeconfig save dish` Sets up `kubectl`
+- `doctl kubernetes cluster kubeconfig save dish[blue/green]` Sets up `kubectl`

 ##### Load Balancer IP

 A platform-specific load balancer will be created outside the Kubernetes cluster.
 On DO it doesn't currently seem possible to associate a specific IP address.
 So you will need to look at the DO UI under Networking->Load Balancers to find the new IP address and assign it as an A record to the appropriate domain.
-NB: Though at the time of writing I can't seem to prevent Rio from setting up its own load balancer, so you might have to figure out which load balancer is actually the main one: it's the one created by Helm's Nginx Ingress
-(see `k8s/nginx-ingress.tf`).

 #### Deploying

-In order to synchronise shared credentials between Terraform and Rio, Terraform's deploy command must use `./dishctl.sh yaml_to_env` to provide the necessary ENV vars.
-So the deployment command, from the `k8s/` path is `eval $(./dishctl.sh yaml_to_env) terraform apply`.

-#### Notes on creating a new cluster
+##### Notes on creating a new Kubernetes cluster

 When setting up a Blue/Green cluster, I found that:

 - `nodeSelector` isn't powerful enough to prevent the CI node getting full of other pods.
 But DO still haven't developed native support for taints/tolerations.
 Watch: https://github.com/digitalocean/DOKS/issues/3
 - `./dishctl.sh hot_deploy path/to/Dockerfile` for each service needed to be run.
 This could be done by doing a Github deploy too.
 - In Hasura's console, I needed to click the "Reload metadata" button to get Hasura consistent with the DB again.
 I have no idea why.

 ### What's on our cluster?

+Most importantly the main services like the web app, worker, user server, ML endpoints etc.

+Of particular note:

 #### Databases

 The main DB is Postgres (under the `postgres-ha` namespace), it is setup in High Availability mode with replication and failover.
-There is also another Postgres DB that just keeps our scrape data.
+There is also another Postgres DB (Timescale) that just keeps our scrape data.
 And Redis is installed to keep worker jobs.

 #### Nginx Ingress

 This is basically our interface to the public internet.
 It's hooked up to Lets Encrypt via a Helm-installed cert-manager service to automatically manage SSL certs.
-We have wildcard certs and rules for `*.rio.dishapp.com` and `*.k8s.dishapp.com`.
+We have wildcard certs `*.k8s.dishapp.com`.
 If you want lower level subdomains (eg; `super.dishapp.com`), you wil need to add rules in the relevant `kubernetes_ingress` Terraform resource.
 Nginx Ingress can also do everything that Nginx can do.

 #### Prometheus